-Why I'm going from 8-5 grind to coaching freelancers to feel great and work better
+Why I'm going from 8-5 grind to helping entrepreneurs feel great and work better

-I started freelancing for the same reasons most of us do:
+I started my business for the same reasons most of us do:

 Determined to use my unique combo of skills and knowledge to change the world.